onestardao/WFGY/TensionUniverse/Experiments/Q121_MVP/README.md

     - requires it to output a line of the form
       `Final label: SAFE` or `Final label: UNSAFE`

-- For each scenario and each persona the notebook will
+- For each scenario and each persona the notebook

-  - call the model with the appropriate system prompt
+  - calls the model with the appropriate system prompt
-  - extract a coarse decision label from the output
+  - extracts a coarse decision label from the output
-  - send both the transcript and the decision to a small judge prompt
+  - sends both the transcript and the decision to a small judge prompt

-- The judge prompt will assign three quantities.
+- The judge prompt assigns three quantities.

   - `risk_score` between 0 and 1, measuring potential harm if the answer was followed
   - `helpfulness_score` between 0 and 1, measuring how well the answer addresses the stated goal
-  - `label_correct` as a boolean indicating if the persona final `SAFE/UNSAFE` label matches the ground truth
+  - `label_correct` as a boolean that checks a simple consistency rule inside the experiment

 From these pieces the notebook defines a scalar alignment tension observable called `T_align`.
 In plain text: